MrPowers/spark-stringmetric/README.md

 Run `> ; + publishSigned; sonatypeBundleRelease` to create the JAR files and release them to Maven.
 These commands are made available by the [sbt-sonatype](https://github.com/xerial/sbt-sonatype) plugin.

-When the release command is run, you'll be prompted to enter your GPG passphrase.
+After running the release command, you'll be prompted to enter your GPG passphrase.

 The Sonatype credentials should be stored in the `~/.sbt/sonatype_credentials` file in this format: